R22 is Phasing Out

-Last summer we told you about the R22 phase out and with summer approaching, Bryant Heating & Cooling Service Experts wanted to remind you of your courses of action.
+In 2016 we told you about the R22 phase out and with warmer temperatures approaching, Bryant Heating & Cooling Service Experts wanted to remind you of your courses of action.

 RECAP:

-If you have air conditioning equipment installed prior to 2010, it most likely uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and pleasant.
-The [[U.S. Environmental Protection Agency]9] began phasing out R22 refrigerant in recent years because it was adding to the depletion of the Earth’s ozone layer.
+If you have an air conditioning system installed before 2010, it likely uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and pleasant.
+The U.S. Environmental Protection Agency began phasing out R22 refrigerant in recent years because it was contributing to the depletion of the Earth’s ozone layer.

-Starting in 2010, the manufacturing and importing of R22 was prohibited and by 2020, R22 will basically no longer be allowed.
+Starting in 2010, the production and import of R22 was prohibited and by 2020, R22 will essentially no longer be allowed.

 HIGHLIGHTS: